alishafazal/quiz-game-project-2/README.md

  - [The W3C Markup Validator](https://validator.w3.org/) - Used to check if my HTML files had any errors.
  - [The W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to check if my CSS file had any errors.
  - [JSHint](https://jshint.com/) - Used to check if my JavaScript files has any errors.
- - Google Developer Tools - Used to test for bugs at every stage of my sites development and for generating Lighthouse reports.
+ - Google Developer Tools - Used to test for bugs  and site responsiveness at every stage of my sites development and for generating Lighthouse reports.

 ## Deployment
 I deployed my site to GitHub pages using the following steps: